wickettlab/courses/basic_methods/phylogenetics_exercises.md

 10. 5921 with Auto model detection
 11. 5921 with JC
 12. 5921 with GTR
+13. concatenated with Auto model detection
+14. concatenated with JC
+15. concatenated with GTR

 For all analyses, be sure to include a bootstrap analysis.